-American Sign Language
+American Sign Language (ASLG)

 10100-10200-10300.
 American Sign Language I, II, III.
-PQ: Consent of instructor.
-American Sign Language is the language of the Deaf in the United States and much of Canada.
+American Sign Language is the language of the deaf in the United States and much of Canada.
 It is a full-fledged autonomous language, unrelated to English or other spoken languages.
-This introductory course teaches the student basic vocabulary and grammatical structure, as well as aspects of Deaf culture.
+This introductory course teaches the student basic vocabulary and grammatical structure, as well as aspects of deaf culture.
 D. Ronchen.
 Autumn, Winter, Spring.